Robertfarb/whiteboarding-curriculum/technical-skills/phone_screen/README.md

 are about to give (especially the technical ones) to make sure you understand them fully before asking them.**

+* Both people should set up this scorecard in their own job search drive:
+[Phone Screen Scorecard][scorecard]

+* Share edit access on the scorecard with each other.

 Some areas to pay attention to and give specific feedback on:
 1. Did they drone on for too long?
 2. Did they speak clearly, with volume, and with good pacing?